 In Pennsylvania, a security instrument is called a “Mortgage.”

 Title Insurance Policy Used

 PA Title Insurance policies are a modified version of the 2006 ALTA policies; PA has omitted survey coverage from the policy and requires such coverage to be purchased by endorsement.

 PA Title Insurance Form and Filing Regulations

 All forms, and all rates, up to 30 million dollars are handled through the PA Title Insurance Rating Bureau of Pennsylvania.

 The Commonwealth of Pennsylvania always charges a state Transfer Tax which is set at 1% of the sales price.
-In addition, there is a Local Transfer Tax which varies from 1% to 4% of the sales price based upon the location.
-For instance Philadelphia is 4% while certain towns have transfer tax up to 3%.
-When in doubt be sure to use our smart gfe title insurance rate calculator.
+In addition, there is a Local Transfer Tax which varies from 1% to 4% of the sales price based on the location.
+For instance, Philadelphia imposes a rate of 4% while certain towns have a transfer tax of up to 3%.
+Rates may vary in other areas like Lancaster, PA, Dresher Township, PA, and Milford, PA.
+When in doubt, be sure to use our smart GFE title insurance rate calculator.

 Usury coverage is not available while issuing PA Title Insurance.